 Transformative OR spirituality retrieves items with either term

 Leadership NOT religion eliminates items with the term religion

 Subject Guides list databases on a subject area.
 Leadership is interdisciplinary, so databases on a variety of subjects (Business, Education, Behavioral Science, etc.) may be needed.
 How to Search Databases has links to PDF guides, organized by database provider.
 Also, each database has a Helps section.

-Web of Science Citation Index Citation features help you find, analyze, and share information in the sciences, social sciences, arts, and humanities
+Web of Science Citation Index This link opens in a new window Citation features help you find, analyze, and share information in the sciences, social sciences, arts, and humanities

 Periodicals A-Z lists the Library's magazine and journal subscriptions, both paper and online.
 Click on Articles/Databases and then Periodicals A-Z. Put the name of the journal or magazine in the search box.
 For more information, consult the guides below.

 Interlibrary loan is a service offered to University students, faculty, and staff for the purpose of acquiring research materials to support their curricular needs.
 The requestor must have a currently validated Andrews University ID and be a JWL user in good standing.